dikshentamang/dikshentamang/README.md

 - 👋 I'm not a dwarf!
 I'm a girl!
-- 👀 I’m interested in HCD
+- 👀 HCD Student
-- 🌱 I’m currently learning ummm....a little bit of everything
+- 🌱 Currently learning Python, Service Design, accessible user experience design and Research
 - 💞️ I’m looking to collaborate on research and design case studies
 - 📫 How to reach me?
-Here is my number 986justkidding, email me at tmg.dikshen@gmail.com
+Here is my number 327justkidding, email me at tmg.dikshen@gmail.com

 <!---
 dikshentamang/dikshentamang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.